 What role do art museums and exhibition institutions play in creating political dialogue?
 How is highlighting work by and about marginalized populations a form of social justice activism?

-On this episode of the Imagine Otherwise podcast, Cathy Hannabach chats with Amy Sadao about the role of art in social change, AIDS activism, and creating community in Philadelphia.
+On episode 13 of the Imagine Otherwise podcast, Cathy Hannabach chats with curator and director of the Philadelphia Institute of Contemporary Art Amy Sadao about the role of art in social change, how ethnic studies informs Amy’s AIDS activism and curating practice, why we need more radical art and curators of color, and creating diverse community in Philadelphia.

 Guest: Amy Sadao

 Amy Sadao is the director of the Institute of Contemporary Art.
 She is a respected contemporary art writer, juror and lecturer.

 Amy advocates for art and culture’s essential role in civil society, and has been featured in The Philadelphia Inquirer, The Pennsylvania Gazette, and on the BBC, CNN.com, Channel 4, CBC, NY1, and WXPN.